JustNikky/QA-Portfolio/SauceDemoProject/01-Test-Plan/Test-Plan.md

 | Last Name | User |
 | Postal Code | 12345 |

-### 6.3 Invalid Input Data
+### 6.3 Login Validation Requirements

-The following data will be used to verify input validation:

-- Invalid username
-- Invalid password
-- Empty username
-- Empty password
-- Empty checkout fields
+- Username is required
+- Password is required
-- Invalid postal code
+- Invalid credentials must prevent login
+- When both required fields are empty, the user should be informed that both fields are required

 ---

 ## 7. Entry Criteria